I'm an artist, a writer, a director, a film critic and occasionally I cook. Here I will be mainly focusing on film critiquing.

 Eddie Murphy the Legend

-So I already discussed in my review for the original 1988 Coming to America a lot about my past experience with Eddie Murphy’s filmography and how his movies were a big part of my family’s recreational time.
+So I already discussed in my review for the original 1988 Coming to America a lot about my past experience with Eddie Murphy’s filmography and how his movies were a big part of my family’s recreation time.
 If anyone is a tad interested in my thoughts on the original movie or how much my family loved getting together watching Eddie Murphy’s flicks, go check out the link!
 For me personally, Coming to America is a classic, and Eddie Murphy was one of the biggest and earliest comedic influences in my life.
-Me and my dad would watch his iconic standup performances, Raw & Delirious, practically on repeat because we loved them so much.
+My dad and I would watch his iconic standup performances, Raw & Delirious, practically on repeat because we loved them so much.
 Same goes for a lot of his movies, pretty much anything from 1982’s 48 Hrs. all the way to even 2003’s The Haunted Mansion.
 If it were playing on TV, then my family likely popped it on.
 No, not everything was pure gold in Eddie’s filmography, but his energy and personality always kept me and my family coming back for more.

-To this day I recognize a lot of the strange nuances that I picked up from Eddie Murphy’s style of comedy; his child-like goofy energy, foulmouthed abrasiveness, and his spontaneous impressions at a moment’s notice are all elements I inherited in my own comedic stylings.
+To this day I recognize a lot of the strange nuances that I picked up from Eddie Murphy’s style of comedy; his childlike goofy energy, foulmouthed abrasiveness, and his spontaneous impressions at a moment’s notice are all elements I inherited in my own comedy.
 I owe a lot of thanks to Eddie Murphy for forming how I make my friends and family laugh.
 Truthfully, I couldn’t thank him enough for all the hilarious entertainment he’s put out there in the world.
 If there was one single comedian in all of history that I would declare as my favorite and most influential, it’s easily Eddie Murphy.
 Now with all that said… please forgive me for kind of hating Coming 2 America.

 Several years have passed since the events in 1988 of Prince Akeem’s love story with Lisa (Eddie Murphy & Shari Headley).
 Now newly appointed as king of Zamunda, Akeem discovers he has a long-lost son (Jermaine Fowler) back in the America and he must return to meet this unexpected heir so he may make him a prince to one day take his father’s place as king.